movestore/animation-moveVis/README.md

 **Map service API key (`map_token`):** If you select a map type from a provider that requires an API key, you must provide an API key to **API key for the given map provider**.
-If left NULL, the default basemap (OSM Topographic) will be used instead.
+If left NULL, the default basemap (Carto Voyager) will be used instead.
 Map providers that require an API key are: Stamen, Stadia, Thunderforest, Mapbox, and MapTiler.
 You can learn more about getting an API key on the map provider's website.

+**Use high-resolution basemap (`high_res`):** Some map providers (e.g. OSM) do not provide high resolution basemap tiles.
+In these cases, the app should automatically provide the standard resolution tiles without failure.
+If you encounter errors retrieving any basemaps, please notify us (e.g. via a GitHub issue).

 **Background map extent (`lon_ext`, `lat_ext`):** If either **Longitude extent of background map**,